patukponu-beep/mpls-l2evpn/README.md

     * Map the bridge domains to their respective EVPN instances.

 4.  **Customer Edge Integration**
-    * Configure subinterfaces or physical ports for CE connections.
+    * Configure subinterfaces or physical ports with service instance for CE connections.
     * Run the customer's preferred IGPs (OSPF, EIGRP) if desired.

 ### Verification Commands